jacopok/jacopok.github.io/_pages/projects.md

 #### Already did

+1. Helping on a paper about Lunar gravitational wave detection
 1. Getting the `mlgw_bns` paper published
 1. Making a presentation on [LGWA](LGWA) for the [IFAE meeting](https://agenda.infn.it/event/34702/)
 1. Getting access to the Virgo data at EGOs